 Behavioral issues?
-Reactivity, barking, chewing, fear, or anxiety etc.
+Reactivity, barking, chewing, fear, anxiety etc.

 What to expect in hiring a behaviorist?